illumneo/capkey/devlog.md

 # Dev Logs

+## 2025-08-16
+I'm thinking that the gesture processing logic should be in it's own thread, and that way it can be waiting for data, and then immediately start processing it.

+I created a class for gestures and moved the existing gesture logic into it.
+It still need some clean up and improvements, but I'm happy to see that it still works.
+I think next I'll see about making the configuration more robust (maybe json based?) and adding additional gesture detection.

 ## 2025-08-15
 I refactored the 'touchpad' portion of the code into it's own class.
 It still needs some work, but it is at least a start at encapsulating the different functionalities separately.
 The Touchpad class